v411e/hype/README.md

 # hype

 This Mastodon bot transfers the trends from other instances directly to your personal timeline.
 You decide which instances it fetches and how much you want to see per instance.
-(Forked from Valentin Reiss' [https://github.com/v411e/hype](https://github.com/v411e/hype))

 ## Why